dyn4j/dyn4j.github.io/_posts/2021-04-30-wordpress-to-github-pages.md

 ## Moving the Blog Posts
 For this step, I needed something to export all the posts from the WordPress site and convert them to Jekyll markdown.
 For that I installed the [Jekyll Exporter](https://wordpress.org/plugins/jekyll-exporter/) plugin into my WordPress site.
 A couple of good things about this is that it also exported pages and assets (images).
 The conversion was pretty good too.

 That said there were some problems.
-The first was the date front matter data point.
+The first was the `date` front matter data point.
 It was in the format ISO format that you'd expect, but Jekyll needs the date formatted like [YYYY-MM-DD HH:MM:SS +/-TTTT](https://jekyllrb.com/docs/front-matter/#predefined-variables-for-posts).
-This only matters if you want your posts sorted properly...
-We'll, anyway.
-The second problem was that the exported/converted posts left a lot of HTML in them and I really wanted to move to entirely markdown for posts and pages.
-For this last bit, I understand why I couldn't convert it, it was complex HTML code, so I decided to take the jump and update all the posts.
+This only matters if you want your posts sorted properly... (lot's of eyerolling ensued).
+The second problem was that the exported/converted posts left a lot of HTML in them and I really wanted to move to entirely markdown.
+I understand why it couldn't convert those parts, they were complex HTML code, so I decided to roll my sleeves up and update all the posts.
 This was very time consuming and I was very VERY bored.
 I decided while I was modifying each post to review them as well.
 This, while still boring, was very satisfying.
-For example, going back through the constrained dynamics posts, I found a number of minor mistakes and added more context.
-I also decided to change all the hard coded images to Latex for better maintainability.
-Another issue was that the exported didn't properly change the path to some images and those needed to be updated and migrated to the site's assets folder manually.
+For example, going back through the constrained dynamics posts, I found a number of minor mistakes and added more clarifying content.
+I also decided to change all the hard coded images of math to Latex for better maintainability.
+Another issue was that the exported content didn't properly change the path to images and those needed to be updated and migrated to the site's assets folder manually.
 There are [couple of things you can do here](https://stackoverflow.com/questions/19331362/using-an-image-caption-in-markdown-jekyll) to make it easier to references images.
 I also reviewed all links and cleaned those up.

 > **TIP**: The date format from the Jekyll Exporter does not match what [Jekyll is looking for](https://jekyllrb.com/docs/front-matter/#predefined-variables-for-posts).
 That said, as far as I can tell, GitHub Pages doesn't care what I put in for the timezone offset - it just completely ignores it and considers the datetime is in UTC...

 All in all, I spent WAY too much time here.
-I'm happy with the end result, but can't imagine what I would have done if I had more than 60 posts (and most of my posts were short announcements for dyn4j releases - fixing the primary posts was brutal).
+I'm happy with the end result, but can't imagine what I would have done if I had more than 60 posts (and most of my posts were short announcements for dyn4j releases - fixing the larger posts was brutal).

 > **TIP**: There's a gotcha here.
 The Jekyll Exporter tool exports your posts as markdown files with front matter.  as part of the front matter there's an `id` field which I'm assuming was the original id from WordPress.
 However, when you try to do `post.id` you will get the slugified name of the post - the `id` property of the post object cannot be overridden.

 ## Moving the Comments
-I spent a lot of time thinking about whether to move comments over or not.
-GitHub Pages being a static site host meant that I wouldn't be able to accept more comments unless I developed a different solution.
+I spent a lot of time thinking about whether to move comments or not.
+GitHub Pages, being a static site host, meant that I wouldn't be able to accept _more_ comments unless I developed a different solution.
 I had around 500 comments total - all moderated so they were quality.
 I decided to move them over and make the decision whether to accept new comments later.
 Jekyll has a way to generate static content from [data](https://jekyllrb.com/docs/datafiles/).
 This is the mechanism we'll use for comments.

 > To save you some time, I probably went the long way.
-After going through the below I found [this](https://damieng.com/blog/2018/05/28/wordpress-to-jekyll-comments#exporting-comments-from-wordpress).
-Somehow I overlooked this, so I don't know what the output is like, but I'd probably start with that tool first if I were to do it over again.
+What I describe below is what I did.
+After all that work I found [this](https://damieng.com/blog/2018/05/28/wordpress-to-jekyll-comments#exporting-comments-from-wordpress).
+Somehow I overlooked this, so I don't know what the output is like, but I'd probably start with that tool  if I were to do it over again.

 Moving the comments was a lot harder.
 There wasn't a nice exporter like there was for posts so I decided to just export them myself using the WordPress APIs.
-To do so, I loged into WordPress admin and executed the following script:
+To do so, I signed into WordPress admin and executed the following script(s):

 ```javascript
 let promises = [];